fikripcr/lab_manajemen_pcr/README.md

 - **Email Testing**: Added email testing functionality accessible from user dropdown menu
 - **Validation Messages**: Added Indonesian translation helper for validation messages
 - **DataTable State Persistence**: Leveraged DataTable's built-in state saving functionality to preserve search terms, page length, and pagination state, with additional custom localStorage for filter controls
-- **System Error Logging**: Implemented comprehensive error logging system that captures all application and database errors, storing them in a dedicated table with full stack traces and context information for system administrators
+- **System Error Logging**: Implemented comprehensive error logging system that captures all application and database errors, storing them in a dedicated table with full stack traces and context information for system administrators.
+Error logging is configured in bootstrap/app.php for optimal reliability across all environments.